bertofurth/Seagate-Central-Samba/README.md

 ### INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md
-This option involves running an automated script that takes an existing official Seagate Central firmware image and the samba binaries generated in the first set of instructions as it's input.
+This option involves running an automated script that takes an existing official Seagate Central firmware image and the samba binaries generated in the first set of instructions, or the downloaded pre-compiled binaries, as it's input.

 The script modifies the supplied Seagate Central firmware image to include the samba binaries, appropriate configuration, and other